Son of a Son of a Sailor (song)

 "Son of a Son of a Sailor" is a song written and performed by American popular music singer-songwriter Jimmy Buffett.
 It is the opening track of the 1978 album of the same name.
 The song is a fan favorite, although it was not a concert staple until the 2005 Salty Piece of Land tour.

 Live performances

-Although Buffett has excluded this song at many shows (especially in the mid and late 90s), it has gone through several changes during live performances.
+Although Buffett had excluded this song at many shows (especially in the mid and late 90s), it has gone through several changes during live performances.

 You Had to Be There (1978)

 Buffett's first live album, You Had to Be There opened with an upbeat version of the song.
 The opening riff was extended about thirty seconds while introductions were being made.
 The line at the end of the song, "The sea's in my veins, my tradition remains, I'm just glad I don't live in a trailer" was changed to "This cast is no blast, but it's comin' off fast, and I feel like I'm pullin' a trailer".
 This is a reference to having a broken knee during his performance.
 Buffett also makes several references to his broken leg throughout the album.